 1. Digital inclusion and digital literacy capacity.
 Net Literacy central Indiana chapters had the capacity of repurposing 10,000 computers annually, and in conjunction with other school districts outside of central Indiana, Net Literacy student volunteers easily repurposed the incremental 1000 computers annually.
 As many as 100 Net Literacy student volunteers assisted in this initiative.
 Beginning in 2010, an additional 3,000 computers were repurposed by Net Literacy’s digital literacy corps of student volunteers.
 Also, computer drives were conducted throughout Indiana, realizing approximately 2500 computers during the first two years.
 The most effective computer drives were held in city and town halls with cities, towns, and counties signing proclamations encouraging residents to donate computers.

 2. Prioritizing resources for schools and families with children on free or assisted lunch programs.
 Net Literacy conducted a two-prong approach to focus resources on its targeted market segment.
 A contract with the IDOE, IOT, and IOA enabled 750 computers to be distributed to 15 school districts in 2011.
 A partnership with the Indiana Association of United Ways was established to effectively vet agencies and nonprofits that had the capacity and commitment to absorb the computers and use them to build or expand computer labs and commit to use the labs to increase digital inclusion and digital literacy.
-During 2010 through June 2012, 2610 computers were donated to 371 community centers. libraries, senior centers, youth centers, preschools, and other nonprofits in 71 Indiana counties.
+During a two year period, 2610 computers were donated to 371 community centers, libraries, senior centers, youth centers, preschools, and other nonprofits in 71 Indiana counties through this initiative.

 3. Creating a digital ecosystem.
 Net Literacy worked with United Ways in each county served to identify agencies and nonprofits that would use the computers to create computer labs and increase the availability of technology and digital inclusion classes in the community.
 The computers provided to school districts also helped develop local digital ecosystems.